i2p/i2p.www/i2p2www/blog/2022/09/26/i2p-safety-reminder.rst

    third-party service unless you already use it(Note that this is not always true for other forks and projects, but it is true of geti2p.net).
--  The use of bot networks to amplify the message on social media.
+-  The use of bot networks to amplify any message on social media.
-   I2P(geti2p.net) does not use bots to spread the message.
+   I2P(geti2p.net) does not use bots for social media advertising.

 {% trans -%}
 These campaigns have had the side-effect of “shadow-banning” some